Posterior asymptotics in Wasserstein metrics on the real line: Introduction

 For a sequence $P_n$ of probability measures, it is well-known that $W_p(P_n, P) \rightarrow 0$ if and only if $P_n$ converges to $P$ weakly and $M_p(P_n) \rightarrow M_p(P)$, see \cite{villani2003topics}, p.212, where $M_p(P) = \int |x|^p dP(x)$.
 Therefore, for the Wasserstein consistency to hold, the posterior moment should converge to the true moment, see Theorem \ref{thm:moment}.
 However, while the moment consistency of frequentist's nonparametric estimators such as the the empirical distribution is straightforward, it is non-trivial to show that the posterior moment converges to the true moment even with a very popular prior such as a Dirichlet process mixture.
 This is mainly because tails of probability measures in the support of the prior should be considered simultaneously.

 To prove posterior consistency, we will leverage on the KL condition.
-We provide two different approaches which are of independent interest.
-The first one targets directly posterior moment consistency and relies on a result from \cite{walker2004new}, see Theorem \ref{thm:consistency2}.
+We provide two different approaches which are of independent interest; see the proof of Theorem \ref{thm:consistency}.
+The first one targets directly posterior moment consistency and relies on a result from \cite{walker2004new}.
 The second one has less stringent conditions but the proof is more complicated.
-Specifically, we construct uniformly consistent tests based on the empirical distribution by exploiting suitable upper bounds of Wasserstein metrics, cf. Section \ref{ssec:bound}.
-We then show that, to achieve the posterior consistency with respect to $W_p$, moments of densities must be suitably bounded.
-In particular, the posterior needs to put most of its mass on distribution that possess moments up to an order determined by that of the Wasserstein metric.
-See Theorem \ref{thm:consistency}.
-In practice, the posterior moment condition is worked out by means of exponentially small prior probability on the complement set, cf. Section \ref{ssec:KLrate}.
-In Section \ref{sec:dpm} we provide an illustration in the specific example of Dirichlet process mixture prior.
+Specifically, we construct uniformly consistent tests based on the empirical distribution by exploiting suitable upper bounds of Wasserstein metrics.
+We then show that, to achieve posterior consistency with respect to $W_p$, moments of densities must be suitably bounded.
+In particular, the posterior needs to put most of its mass on distributions that possess moments up to an order determined by that of the Wasserstein metric.
+In practice, the posterior moment condition can be worked out by means of exponentially small prior probability on the complement set, cf. Lemma \ref{lem:ghosal2000prior}.
+In Section \ref{ssec:dpm} we provide an illustration in the specific example of Dirichlet process mixture prior.

-Both approaches for the posterior consistency can be extended to obtain suitable convergence rates with the KL condition \eqref{eq:KL-rate}.
-While the first approach gives the convergence rate for the moment, the second approach gives the rate with respect to $W_p^p$ relying on slightly stronger moment conditions, see Theorems \ref{thm:moment-rate}, \ref{thm:Wp-rate} and \ref{thm:W1-rate}.
+Both approaches for posterior consistency can be extended to obtain suitable convergence rates with the KL condition \eqref{eq:KL-rate}.
+While the first approach gives the convergence rate for the moment, the second approach gives the rate with respect to $W_p^p$ relying on slightly stronger moment conditions, see Theorems \ref{thm:moment-rate} and \ref{thm:Wp-rate}.
 For convergence rates with the second approach, we rely on new upper bounds on Wasserstein metrics that can be of independent interest, cf.\ Lemma \ref{lem:W-set}.
 Interestingly, the posterior moment conditions for consistency and convergence rates are nearly necessary, that is the posterior distribution may be inconsistent or contract slowly to the true distribution when they are not satisfied.
 Finally, we obtain convergence rates for the case $p=\infty$ in Theorem \ref{thm:W_infty}, for which we need to restrict to probability measures on a bounded space.